FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 It might be that the greyscale value is still overlaid on the 3D model, rather than shown as a flat plane.
 This is because Gaea always shows two layers: the node and the underlay.
 The underlay is the geometry that Gaea projects the contents of a node on top of.
 This is generally selected automatically, but similarly to how you can freeze a node into the viewport by pressing `F`, a node can be locked to stay visible as underlay by pressing `G`.
 To visualize the greyscale image as on a flat plane, you can create a `Constant, 0% height` node and select that as underlay.

-If the image is dark and you would like more contrast to see the different structures, you may press the *Show raw data* button and the *Enhanced view* button on the right side of the view port (*figure 11*).
+If the image is dark and you would like more contrast to see the different structures, you may press the *Show raw data* button and the *Enhanced view* button on the right side of the view port (*see figure 11, buttons highlighted on the right side of panel 4*).

 Since the greyscale value of each pixel is a number, we can easily make selections based on these values.
 The *Data* category of nodes contains a lot of nodes that we need to do such selections.
 The `Height` node lets you make selections based on the height of the terrain, which corresponds to the higher greyscale value.
 Similarly, `Slope` allows you to make selections of pixels that are at a certain angle, by calculating the relationship of a pixel with its neighbours.

-For a more extensive introduction to *Data* nodes to create masks, please see the Gaea tutorial on Masking.
+For a more extensive introduction to *Data* nodes and their use in mask creation, please see the Gaea tutorial on [Terrain masks](/en/Development/Mapping/Gaea/Terrain-Masks).

 ![masks.png](/images/mapping/gaea/basics/masks.png)
 >*Figure 11: The 3D image, and the corresponding greyscale representation of the raw data for the heightmap.
 The three greyscale images show the heightmap projected on the 3D model, on a flat plane, and on a flat plane with Enhanced view enabled.*